pebblecode/pebblecode.com/README.md

 This merges the master branch to the production branch, pushes to origin, deploys to production, and checkouts out the master branch.

+#### Sitemap

+After deployment, you should ping search engines if the pages have been updated.
+The pages are listed in `spec/support/path.rb`

+To do this ping the search engines

+1. Generate the changes with

+    bundle exec rake sitemap:refresh:no_ping

+2. Commit and push updates to production

+    bundle exec rake shipit[production]

+3. Ping the search engines

+    rake sitemap:refresh

 ### Maintenance mode

 To turn on/off maintenance mode on heroku